 In addition, the disposal operations have been inserted at the end of the operational life of the ICV.
 The end-of-life is represented by the system switch-off once reached the assigned graveyard orbit.
-The phases that represent the Disposal are:
+The phases that represent the Disposal are the same D1 and D2 presented in Section 5.4.1.